MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deploy-via-portal.md

     Key Vault adds cost in addition to the Azure Local subscription.
 For details, see [Key Vault Pricing](https://azure.microsoft.com/pricing/details/key-vault).

-6. Select the machine or machines that make up this Azure Local system.
+6. Select the machine or machines that make up this Azure Local instance.

    > [!IMPORTANT]
-   > Servers must not be joined to Active Directory before deployment.
+   > Machines must not be joined to Active Directory before deployment.

    :::image type="content" source="./media/deploy-via-portal/basics-tab-1.png" alt-text="Screenshot of the Basics tab in deployment via Azure portal." lightbox="./media/deploy-via-portal/basics-tab-1.png":::